Psiphon review: free, but still too expensive

 But when considering that it’s free and it can in some instances help you use services like WhatsApp, which itself encrypts its messages, it still has its use cases.
 To consider.

 When the cons throw you off, there are plenty of other VPNs to consider.
 Whether you want to use it in China, or use Netflix there are choices for you.
-To see which ones we recommend check here.
+To see which ones we recommend performing a VPN check first.

 What do you know about Psiphon VPN?